kartverket/backstage-plugin-risk-scorecard-backend/docs/schemaChangelog.md

 | 4                 | 30 000 000    | 20^6 = 64 000 000    |
 | 5                 | 1 000 000 000 | 20^7 = 1 280 000 000 |

-- Probability and consequence values equal to the presets have been migrated.
-Manually inserted values differing from the presets are left unchanged.
+- Probability and consequence values equal to the old presets are changed to the equivalent new preset values when the schema is migrated to version 4.1.
+Values differing from the presets are left unchanged.

 ## 4.0
 - Removes deadline and owner from actions